infobip/mobile-messaging-cordova-plugin/README.md

 ### Updating user

 The method `MobileMessaging.prototype.saveUser(user, callback, errorCallback)` is intended to save user attributes to the server.
 Note that the user model supplied as the first argument may contain only several fields set and in this case only those fields will be updated on server.

+#### Note
+> You cannot change the array of installations in this method.
+Also if you want to add a new tag, don't forget to include all the existing tags in the `tags` array.
+Otherwise if you include only the tag you want to add, all the other tags will be removed.
+The same applies to `phones` and `emails` arrays.

 ### Personalize/Depersonalize